zDevtutor/Electroshop/README.md

 ### Imagery

 Imagery is important to create an eye-catching site.
-There are images primarily on the products pages
+The images are primarily of products and are shown in the homepage and product details page.

 :arrow_up: [Back to top](#table-of-contents)